 Current doctoral students of faculty hired by Stanford have options for continuing their doctoral program once their faculty advisor transitions to Stanford.
 These options, which apply only to doctoral students, are outlined below to help newly recruited faculty and their students make informed and timely decisions.
 Discussions about these options should take place early in the faculty recruitment process to facilitate students’ planning and progress.
 Department faculty and staff are encouraged to consult with the Office of the Vice Provost for Graduate Education to understand the options.

-COVID-19 POLICY UPDATE: As of July 17, 2020, Stanford has restricted any new nonmatriculated student appointments until at least January 2021.
+COVID-19 POLICY UPDATE: As of October 30, 2020, Stanford has restricted any new nonmatriculated student appointments through winter quarter until at least April 1, 2021.
 A Dean may request an exception for a student who plans to accompany a faculty member who is newly recruited to Stanford under the status of Student of New Faculty or another status described below.
-Exception requests can be sent to email@example.com.
+Exception requests can be sent to firstname.lastname@example.org.